Variance

 1. In reliability analysis, the variance is effectively split up into a true score component and an error component;

-2. In factor analysis, the variance is effectively split up into components accounted for by the general factor (= that which is common to all tests), by one or more group factors (common to some but not all tests), by specificity (unique to one particular test), and error;
+2. In factor analysis, the variance is effectively split up into components accounted for by the general factor (= that which is common to all tests), by one or more group factors (common to some but not all tests), and by specificity (unique to one particular test);

 3. In heredity analysis, the variance is split up into heritability, non-genetic effects, and error.

 When estimating the total population variance from a sample taken from that population, one computes the variance by dividing the sum of the squared deviations by n - 1 instead of simply by n (n is the number of values in the sample).
-The reason for that one may find explained in some books on statistics.
+The exact reason for that one may find explained in some books on statistics.
+It can be shown mathematically that n - 1 provides the correct compensation to infer from sample to population.
+Only when the sample actually is the population, one should divide by n; in all or most other cases, use n - 1.

 - [More statistics explained]